serverlessworkflow/specification/specification.md

 <img src="media/spec/compensation-exec2.png" height="200px" alt="Compensation Execution Example 2"/>
 </p>

-Workflow data management does not change during compensation.
 In our example when compensation is triggered, the current workflow data is passed as input to the "D1" state, the first compensation state for our example.
 It state data output is then passed as state data input to "B1", and so on.